noiselabs/SmartyPlugins/README.md

 How to contribute
 -----------------

-Want to see your plugin or extension included in this library?
+Want to see your plugin or package included in this library?

-* GitHub users: Fork this repository, add your extension or plugin, and request a pull.
+* GitHub users: Fork this repository, add your package or plugin, and request a pull.
-* Others: Drop me an [email](mailto:noisebleed@noiselabs.org) with an attachement containing the plugin/extension and any other relevant file.
+* Others: Drop me an [email](mailto:noisebleed@noiselabs.org) with an attachement containing the plugin/package and any other relevant file.
 You may throw a link to those files too if available online.

 Documentation
 -------------